-Organisational Effectiveness Area: Human Capital
+Organisational Effectiveness Area: Human Capital Organisation: WTO Reference code: CS7C

-"The implementation of the majority of the technical provisions of the TFA requires" coordination of public agencies and private sectors.
+"The implementation of the majority of the technical provisions of the TFA requires coordination of public agencies and private sectors.
 The establishment and operationalisation of effective NTFBs can play a significant role in countries reaping the benefits of trade facilitation.
 Developing competencies of NTFB chairs, secretariats and members is hence capital for the successful implementation of trade-facilitation reforms."
 Ms. Sheri Rosenow, Head of the WTO Trade Facilitation Agreement Facility.